sarinaxue/CS489-pitch-correction/README.md

 # CS489-pitch-correction

-A Python implementation of the pYIN Pitch Detection Algorithm for WAV files.
+A Python implementation of pitch correction using the pYIN Pitch Detection Algorithm and Time-Domain Pitch-Synchronous Overlap-Add (TD-PSOLA) for WAV files.

 `python pyin [wav_filename]` to run